High Efficiency Electric Home Rebate Program (State Energy Program) - American Cities Climate Challenge

 Other Notes

-This program cannot be combined with other federal rebate programs.
+This program cannot be combined with other federal rebate programs but it can be combined with 25C, the home efficiency tax credit.

 Deadline (Announced or Anticipated)